Hello and welcome to the CashForShare review

 Why would anyone pay you $2 for a click?

-- You can withdraw your money once you reach a certain threshold, using PayPal, mailed check or any other method.
+- You can withdraw your money once you reach a certain threshold, using PayPal, a mailed check, or any other method.

 The truth is, that no one gets paid.